Anushagupta17/Datacenter_Lab6/solution.md

 One of the biggest differences between REST and gRPC is the format of the payload.
 REST messages typically contain JSON.
-This is not a strict requirement, and in theory you can send anything as a response, but in practice the whole REST ecosystem—including tooling, best practices, and tutorials—is focused on JSON.
+This is not a strict requirement, and in theory you can send anything as a response, but in practice the whole REST ecosystemâ€”including tooling, best practices, and tutorialsâ€”is focused on JSON.
 It is safe to say that, with very few exceptions, REST APIs accept and return JSON. gRPC, on the other hand, accepts and returns Protobuf messages.